SeregPie/ngx-advanced-forms/README.md

 ### withCustomValidator

-Sets a custom typed synchronous validator on a control and recalculates the value and the validation status of the control.
-Calling this overwrites any existing synchronous validators.
+Adds a custom typed synchronous validator on a control and recalculates the value and the validation status of the control.

 #### Type